-(1) Bounded on the northwest by the southeasterly line of the City limits of the city of Coronado, California, and the southwesterly prolongation thereof as shown on State Lands Commission "Plat of lands within and adjacent to Silver Strand State Park", filed as Miscellaneous Map No. 247, in the Office of the County Recorder of San Diego County, July 3, 1952, said southeasterly line intersecting concrete monuments designated "CCXII" and designated "Park Northwest" as shown on said Miscellaneous Map No. 247;
+Bounded on the northwest by the southeasterly line of the City Limits of the City of Coronado, California and the southwesterly prolongation thereof as shown on State Lands Commission "Plat of lands within and adjacent to Silver Strand State Park" filed as Miscellaneous Map No. 247, in the Office of the County Recorder of San Diego County, July 3, 1952, said southeasterly line intersecting concrete monuments designated "CCXII" and designated "Park Northwest" as shown on said Miscellaneous Map No. 247;

-(2) Sounded on the southeast by the southwesterly prolongation of a straight line intersecting Station No. 19 of San Diego Bay line of mean high water of 1948 and a 6 inch by 6 inch concrete monument designated "C.H.C." set for Engineer's Station 396 plus 08.29 E. C., said Engineer's Station being a point in a line which bears N 47° 18' 22" E 244.44 feet from Station No. 3 of the Pacific Ocean ordinary high water mark of 1941, all as shown on said Kiscellaneous Map No. 247;
+Bounded on the southeast by the southwesterly prolongation of a straight line intersecting Station No. 19 of San Diego Bay line of mean high water of 1948 and a 6 by 6 inch concrete monument designated "C.H.C." set for Engineer's Station being a point in a line which bears N47°18'22"E 244.44 feet from Station No. 3 of the Pacific Ocean ordinary high water mark of 1941, all as shown on said Miscellaneous Map No. 247;

-(3) Bounded on the southwest by the Pacific Ocean line of the mean high water of 1948, as shown on said Miscellaneous Map No. 247;
+Bounded on the southwest by the Pacific Ocean line of the mean high water of 1948, as shown on said Miscellaneous Map No. 247;

-(4) Bounded on the northeast by the ordinary high water mark of 1941 as shown on said Miscellaneous Map No. 247.
+Bounded on the northeast by said ordinary high water mark of 1941 as shown on said Miscellaneous Map No. 247;